austin-putz/BLUPF90/Examples/README.md

 Here is a list of examples and how you would actually use the programs.

+ 'practice.prm' is a parameter file for the QMSim simulation.

 ## Univariate_Animal

 This is a simple univariate animal model (chapter 3 Mrode).